-Lama Zopa Rinpoche, Paro, Bhutan, May 2016.
+Lama Zopa Rinpoche, Australia, May 2018.
 Photo by Ven.
-Roger Kunsang.
+Lobsang Sherab.

 Have this translated into your native language by using our convenient translation facility located on the right-hand side of the page.
 French and Spanish speakers will find the FPMT International Office News translated each month in the “Bienvenue” and “Bienvenidos” tabs on the FPMT homepage!